WillSams/example-mvc-expressjs-with-python/README.md

 - Enforce typing:
     - JavaScript -> I'll eventually introduce [JSDoc](https://jsdoc.app/) as an alternative to TypeScript.
     - Python -> I need to sprinkle more type annotations.
 Also, I need to evaluate if usage of *Union* and *Optional* are more helpful that they look.
+- Add GitHub Action for validating pull requests
 - Add GitHub Actions for deployment to AWS
 - Add Pulumi or Amazon CDK artifacts for managing AWS infrastructure supporting our code.
     - Deploy frontend as [ECS](https://aws.amazon.com/ecs/) service.
     - Deploy backend as [Lambda](https://aws.amazon.com/lambda/) function.
+- Add Cypress for testing the UI

 ## License